On the MacWilliams Identity for Classical and Quantum Convolutional Codes: Conclusion

 \section{Conclusion}

-In this paper, we detailed various notions of weight enumeration of convolutional codes and summarized their relations in Fig. \ref{fig:relations_diagram}.
-The MacWilliams theorem for convolutional codes is thus completed.
 With a different representation of the EWGF in our paper, we provided a direct proof of the MacWilliams identity for the convolutional codes.
-This method allows us to develop the MacWilliams identity for the IOWAMs of a CC and its dual with systematic encoders, which answers an open question in \cite{GLS09}.
+This method allows us to develop the MacWilliams identity for the IOWAMs of a CC and its dual with systematic encoders, which answered an open question in \cite{GLS09}.
 The input-output weight distributions are an essential part in the error analysis of iterative decoding, in particular for turbo codes.
 Our result could potentially lead to preliminary error analysis of both classical and quantum turbo codes.

-Although we did not discuss the complete weight generating functions of linear block codes or the complete weight adjacency matrices of CCs, these functions can be similarly defined and the MacWilliams identities for these functions follow as a corollary of Theorem \ref{thm:MacWilliamsIdentity_EWGF} as well.
-It is also straightforward to generalize the MacWilliams identity for IOWAMs for terminated convolutional codes \cite{Forney11,BHJK12} and derive the quantum analogues.

-Another contribution of this work is a MacWilliams identity for the EA-QCCs.
-Specifically, the MacWilliams identity is established for the WAMs of an EA-QCC and its dual.
-Our definition of the dual code of an EA-QCC is similar to that of an EAQECC.
-Although it is also easy to construct the MacWilliams identity for split weight enumeration, the meaning of split weight enumeration is not clear.

-The free distance of a CC is an important parameter to characterize its error performance.
-An upper bound on the free distance is the Plotkin-type bound \cite{McE02}.
-This upper bound can be directly applied to a CC or its dual.
-It is desired to obtain a similar bound for the quantum case; however, the quantum Plotkin bound is not tight \cite{LBW10}.
-It seems that the free distance of an EA-QCC is closely related to the minimum distance of its constraint code.
-On the other hand, the MacWilliams identity leads to the linear programming bounds for block codes.
-It is not obvious if we can derive a similar upper bound for CCs.

-Unlike classical codes, QECCs can involve various different resources \cite{KHB08,HDB07}.
-Another interesting open question is how to quantify the \emph{passive} error-correcting power of the quantum subsystem codes; particularly, using the weight generating functions or weight generating functions.
-It is possible to define the dual codes of such QECCs and obtain various notions of MacWilliams identities.
-However, it remains unknown that these quantum weight generating functions can be directly applied to the performance analysis for these codes.
-The main difficulty arises from the quantum effect; namely, quantum degeneracy.
+Applications of the IOWAM for turbo codes can be found in \cite{RU08}, for example, where they explicitly demonstrated the usefulness of IOWAMs for turbo codes.
+By considering expected weight distributions of parallel and serially concatenated ensembles, the error floor under MAP decoding can be predicted by input-output weight enumerators of minimal codewords in the asymptotic case.
+In addition, one of us has developed an error analysis of linear block codes based on the MacWilliams identity for IOWGF in \cite{LKY04}.
+A similar error analysis for CCs and turbo codes could be potentially obtained, and is our ongoing investigation.